tannoah0586/AWB-Tracker/README.md

 user Stories

-1. As a user, I want to search for AWBs so that I can find specific freight shipments.
+1. As a user, I want to filter for AWBs based on mode type and country origin.
 2. As a user, I want to view a list of AWBs so that I can see all available shipments and/or i can filter based on the mode and lane.
 3. As a user, I want to see detailed information about a specific AWB so that I can track its status.
 4. As a user, I want to see an indication if a shipment is delayed so that I can be aware of potential issues.
-(Backend)
-5. As a user, I want to compare AWBs on different lanes using historical or dummy data so that I can understand the differences.
-(Backend)
+5. As a user, i want an email to be sent cc myself and service provider to request update of at risk shipments (future backend)
+6. As a user, i want a weekly table report on the status of the near risk or at risk shipments (future backend)

 wireframe: